 It also helps to lower levels of the amino acid homocysteine, which, at elevated levels, is linked to serious conditions such as heart disease, osteoporosis, depression, and dementia.

-This means that without B12, you can experience depression and other mood disorders, brain fog, fatigue, muscle weakness, lack of coordination, and hair loss.
+This means that vitamin B12 deficiency symptoms include depression and other mood disorders, brain fog, fatigue, muscle weakness, lack of coordination, and hair loss.
 Worse – chronic depletion of B12 could mimic the signs and symptoms of brain diseases like dementia.

 Vitamin B12 in Preconception and Pregnancy